binyamolango/enumerable/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project please give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+We would like to thank Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>